 The SLMS course provides 16 hours of training and is targeted at senior postdocs, clinical research fellows, and junior faculty.
-The course is recommended for those who are about to lead research groups or those who have just begun to lead.
+The course is recommended for those who are about to lead research groups in an academic environment or those who have just begun to lead.
 It is modeled after the successful course designed by Howard Hughes Medical Institute, and makes use of the HHMI book Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty.
-The course is offered about every 18-24 months.
+The course is offered about every 18 months.

 The 2017 course will be held Nov 2 and Nov 9 at the Gladstone Institutes.
 This year will be the 10th offering of the course.

-Applications for the 2017 Course in Scientific Leadership & Management Skills will open in mid-July 2017.
+Now accepting applications for the 2017 Course in Scientific Leadership & Management.
+See below.

 Course topics include: